The league goals are to:

 Varsity teams are made up of a 5th grade team and a 6th grade team.
 In order to prepare the players for middle school football, this division plays full UIL rules.
 The only weight limit in this division is for skill position players, which is 125 pounds maximum.

-HCYFL Varsity Division is composted of 5th and 6th graders.
+HCYFL Varsity Division is composed of 5th and 6th graders.
 The Varsity Division takes children to full UIL Rules with little exception.

 Our Varsity Division is constructed as follows: